pon-network/proof-builder/README.md

 This endpoint is used to submit a block bid to the builder service which bulds a block and submits the block bid to the relay.
 The request body should be a JSON object containing the following fields:

 * `slot`: the block slot for the bid (required)
-* `bidAmount`: the bid amount in wei
+* `bidAmount`: the bid amount in wei (required)
+* `payoutPoolAddress`: the payout pool address for the block bid (optional, if not provided the builder will use the payout pool address provided in the builder configuration for the relays)
 * `transactions`: an array of signed transaction RLP encoded bytes representing the transactions to prioritize and include in a new the bounty block (optional)
-* `suggestedFeeRecipient`: the suggested fee recipient address for the block
+* `suggestedFeeRecipient`: the suggested fee recipient address for the block (required else defaults to null address)
-* `noMempoolTxs`: a boolean value indicating whether to include mempool transactions in the block bid
+* `noMempoolTxs`: a boolean value indicating whether to include mempool transactions in the block bid (optinal, defaults to false)

 ### Submit Blinded Block